 A discussion regarding the basis for the board's approval of each fund's investment management/advisory agreements prior to July 31, 2020 is available in the funds' annual report to shareholders for the fiscal year ended July 31, 2020.
-Also, a discussion regarding the basis for the board's approval of investment management/advisory agreements occurring after July 31, 2020, but prior to January 31, 2021, will be available in the funds' semiannual report to shareholders for the fiscal period ended January 31, 2021.
+Also, a discussion regarding the basis for the board's approval of investment management/advisory agreements occurring after July 31, 2020, but prior to January 31, 2021, is available in the funds' semi-annual report to shareholders for the fiscal period ended January 31, 2021.
+A discussion regarding the basis for the board's approval of investment management/advisory agreements occurring after January 31, 2021, but prior to July 31, 2021, will be available in the funds' annual report to shareholders for the fiscal period ended July 31, 2021.